Kaala Teeka

 Kaala Teeka is an Indian Hindi-language serial drama television series on Zee TV.
 The series is produced by DJ's a Creative Unit.
 The show shows a story set against superstitions.
-The music of the show is done by Dony Hazarika and Udbhav Ojha. it replaced Tum Hi Ho Bandhu Sakha Tumhi and was replaced by Sethji in its time slot.
+The music of the show is done by Dony½ Hazarika and Udbhav Ojha. it replaced Tum Hi Ho Bandhu Sakha Tumhi and was replaced by Sethji in its time slot.